-Invoicing and payments
+10. Invoicing and payments

 The previous point should make one thing clear: a consortium cannot invoice.
-The underlying entities, being the consortium partners, each have to invoice the respective progress on their scope.
+The underlying entities, being the consortium partners, each have to invoice the respective progress on its scope.
 Usually, the parties provide a cover letter, summarizing the underlying invoices.
 Technically speaking, this cover letter is not an invoice.
 I’ve seen many employer representatives object to multiple invoices but… there is no other way around.
 A JV doesn’t have this problem.

-Accounting and tax
+11. Accounting and tax

 An incorporated JV will have its own accounting and will take care of the payment of the taxes for the whole project.
 These will directly impact the project results and therefore the distribution of profit (or loss) among the parties.

 For a consortium, each party handles its own accounting and taxes.
-Typical wording for a consortium agreement goes as follows: “Each Party shall be fully and solely responsible for paying all taxes, duties, social security contributions and similar charges (including penalties and interest) of whatever nature levied in connection with its Scope of Supply, or relating to its personnel or its subcontractors‘ personnel, and shall carry out all necessary filings, registrations and fulfill all other obligations towards relevant fiscal authorities in relation thereto”
+Typical wording for a consortium agreement is as follows: “Each Party shall be fully and solely responsible for paying all taxes, duties, social security contributions and similar charges (including penalties and interest) of whatever nature levied in connection with its Scope of Supply, or relating to its personnel or its subcontractors‘ personnel, and shall carry out all necessary filings, registrations and fulfill all other obligations towards relevant fiscal authorities in relation thereto”

-Default by the contractor or one of the parties
+12. Default by the contractor or one of the parties

 As mentioned above, the consortium partners are jointly and severally liable towards the employer.
 The employer can automatically go after each of existing entities that have signed the contract.